Adaptive isogeometric analysis of high-order phase-field fracture based on THB-splines: Benchmark examples

 It should be noted that the computational costs in this section are reported in terms of CPU walltime and in terms of degrees of freedom.
 Although the latter is more common, it implies that a lower number of degrees of freedom leads to lower computational costs.
 However, this implicit assumption omits any computational overhead imposed by changing the spline basis from B-splines to THB-splines.
 On the other hand, CPU walltime heavily depends on the efficiency of the implementation of different spline constructions, and optimization of assemblers and solvers in favor of one spline construction over the other.
 The aforementioned points motivate that reporting of only degrees of freedom or only CPU time is not fully objective in either way.\\

-In the supplementary material to this paper, we provide videos of the damage field evolution for the different phase-field models and meshing strategies considered in this paper.
-The videos are provided for the tensile (video 1) and shear tests (video 2), with the results of different models on different meshes with different load-stepping strategies merged into single videos for each test.
+{\NEW In the supplementary material to this paper, we provide videos of the damage field evolution for the different phase-field models and meshing strategies considered in this paper.
+Videos 1-4 show the damage evolution on coarse (Video 1 and 3) and coarse fine (Video 2 and 4), respectively, comparing tensor-product and THB with hybrid load stepping for the shear (Video 1-2) and tensile tests (Video 3-4).
+Videos 5-8 show the damage evolution for the different load stepping schemes (explicit, implicit and hybrid) for the shear (Video 5-6) and tensile tests (Video 7-8) on coarse (Video 5 and 7) and fine (Video 6 and 8) meshes.}\\